sentharn/encode-normals/README.md

+# This addon is NO LONGER SUPPORTED

+For Blender 4.x, you should be using Geometry Nodes to transfer normal attributes from a Mesh object to a geometry-node based fur system.

+This addon is broken in weird ways.
+It may mess with motion blur.
+It may crash blender.
+It may lead to hard-to-debug issues if you enable this addon and forget about it.

+### Do Not Contact For Support
+**This addon is not supported by me or by Ruaidri.
+Please do not contact either of us for support for this addon.
+This addon will not be maintained by either of us.**

 # encode-normals
 ## A Blender addon to copy mesh normals to hair via vertex colors

 _As seen on TV!_

 ![Stylized Fur Image](assets/ru_comparison_small.jpg)
 *image courtesy of [ruaidri @ furaffinity](https://furaffinity.net/user/ruaidri)*